iamboorrito/Python-Numerical-Analysis/README.md

 # Python-Numerical-Analysis

-* This is a work in progress, so far Numerical ODEs has best support because that is what I found most interesting and relevant towards my coursework at the time *
+* This is a work in progress.
+So far Numerical ODEs is the most complete because that is what I found most interesting and relevant towards my coursework at the time *

 A simple collection of files (3 so far) which perform standard numerical algorithms such as